-Circus is built on the top of the ZeroMQ library and comes with no security at all.
+Circus is built on the top of the ZeroMQ library and comes with no security at all in its protocols.
+However, you can run a Circus system on a server and set up an SSH tunnel to access it from another machine.